-The following Construction guidance note Produced in partnership with Lucinda Baker of Harrison Clark Rickerbys provides comprehensive and up to date legal information covering:
+The following Construction practice note Produced in partnership with Lucinda Baker of Harrison Clark Rickerbys provides comprehensive and up to date legal information covering:

-This Practice Note considers the key issues and risks which commonly arise on a major build project for an education provider; covering higher education, further education, academies and independent schools.
+This Practice Note considers the key issues and risks which commonly arise on a major build project for an education provider, covering higher education, further education, academies and independent schools.
+See also Practice Note: Building Schools for the Future/Priority School Building Programme.

 Education clients by their very nature infrequently procure major capital projects.
 It is not their core business and, save for large university estate teams, they rarely have the in-house skills to successfully procure major works.
 They would be classified as inexperienced construction clients.